 The Society is continuing to monitor advice about the latest Coronvirus lockdown.

-We remain open for new applications for support but there may be a delay in issuing forms and responding to correspondence as we are following the advice to work form home as much as we possibly can.
+We remain open for new applications for support but there may be a delay in issuing forms and responding to correspondence as we continue to work form home as much as we possibly can.

 If you wish to apply please email your contact details to email@example.com and we will send you an application form.
 It is particularly important forms are completed as fully as possible and that all the information we request is enclosed with the form when it is returned.

-Please note that we cannot respond to urgent requests for support and it is taking us longer than normal to process applications because of the lockdown.
+Please note that we cannot respond to urgent requests for support.

 If you wish to contact the Society for any reason please email us on firstname.lastname@example.org.